-We asked the entire office a simple question: which are the best Star Wars movies – and which are the worst Star Wars movies?
-Here’s what we decided.
+In celebration of May 4th (AKA Star Wars Day), we asked the entire office a simple question: what are the best Star Wars movies – and what are the worst Star Wars movies?
+Here’s what was decided.

 1. Episode V – The Empire Strikes Back